 Check if your medication is available in France in the public medicine database from the French health agency.
 Bring some extra medicine if you can.

-If you’re under treatment, bring your prescriptions.
+If you are under medical treatment, bring your prescriptions.
 Most pharmacists in France will refill a U.S. prescription if it’s fairly recent (less than six months).

 France is the land of paperwork and you will be asked for documents you did not think you’d need.
 Do not get your documents translated before your move to France.
 You’ll get them translated as needed by a certified translator in France.